 West Virginia Training for Trainers

-Yet, few people who play the role of educator, trainer or facilitator in their work are offered an opportunity to hone their skills among a community of peers in their context.
+Yet, few people who play the role of educator, trainer or facilitator in their work are offered an opportunity to learn a framework for training that supports their experience or a chance to hone their skills among other trainers in their context.

-- Gain greater awareness about themselves and their strengths as facilitators;
+- Gain greater awareness about themselves and their strengths as a facilitators;

 - Get a chance to take risks, experiment and refine skills in a safe and supportive environment;

 - Get the stimulation of fresh approaches and increased options;